shayTheshay/PingStorm/README.md

 # Usage example:                                                #
 #                                                               #
 # PingStormLog 2 PING x.com timeout                             #

+2. **Calling script name detection**

     * Log entries, created by invoking the logging function, are letting viewer know which script has issued the entry.
-For that the basename is used (precisely, calling basename with argument $0).
+For that the basename system function is used (precisely, calling basename with argument $0).
 This is working correctly even when the basename call is from any other script, which is running source (. command) to the script containing the logging function.
 In short, **the scope** of such source makes anything from the included code an **integral part of the calling script's shell**.